Amberish/takeanote/README.md

 # Takeanote
 It is a note taking javascript plugin.
-This plugin will let people make notes on the web page itself, and later downloador copy the notes thus created.
+This plugin will let people make notes on the web page itself, and later download or copy the notes thus created.